 Paulownia is a deciduous tree from east Asia, predominately China.
 The regions Paulownia grow in naturally have good summer rainfall and generally drier cold winter months.
 This means there are limited regions in Australia suited to the growth of Paulownia.

 Paulownia require freely draining fertile soil.
 They have the potential for amazingly fast growth under the correct conditions but need a lot of water and nutrition during spring to autumn to achieve this fast growth.
-They are prone to fatal root rot if the water level rises above 1m for more than 3 days, especially in a wet winter when they are dormant, so the soil should be mounded if it is not naturally well drained.
+They are prone to fatal root rot if the water table rises above 1m below the soil surface for more than 3 days, especially in a wet winter when they are dormant, so the soil should be mounded if it is not naturally well drained.
 Under preferable care, Paulownia grow almost fast enough to watch, so you are quickly rewarded for your efforts!

-Toad Gully Growers supply Paulownia Headstarters™, small bare root plants, during spring and summer.
+Toad Gully Growers supply Paulownia Headstarters™, small bare root plants, generally best planted during spring and early summer.
 Headstarters™ are bare-root Paulownia trees with trimmed trunks.
 They are ready to plant in the ground and will regenerate a new trunk rapidly with warm weather and correct management.

 Headstarters™ have well-developed roots systems about the size of a large hand.
 These roots have a framework of thick fleshy main roots which contain the energy the tree needs to quickly regenerate in the field.
 The trunks are trimmed just above a strong node usually at about 150mm tall.
 They have many reserve buds, ready to sprout, ensuring a new trunk will develop even if some of the buds are damaged - for example by adverse weather.